score-json/json/TSF/trustable/no-parsing-faults/NPF-01.md

 normative: true
 ---

-The service provided by nlohmann/json ignores the presence of a byte order mark.
+The service provided by the nlohmann/json library ignores the presence of a byte order mark.